aslak3/MAXI030/MAXI030Core/README.md

 # MAXI030Core

 The MAXI030 FPGA is responsible for essentially all the functionality that would have traditionally been included in glue logic, wether implemented with discrete logic ICs, GALs, or whatever.
-It also contains the logic for implementing various controllers and interfaces including:
+It also contains the logic for implementing various controllers and interfaces, which would normally be handled by external peripheral ICs, including:

 * DRAM controller for the SIMM slots, including the address multiplexers
 * I2C master